Slawcio/ui-test-allywyn/README.md

 This repository contains automated end-to-end tests using [Playwright](https://playwright.dev/).
 Test scenarios are organized in the following files:

-- Scenario 1:

 Made for recruitment process as well as exploring some ideas:
-- page composition from sections
+- page composition from reusable separate views
-- check all elements in base class
+- check all elements on page with one base method
-- one export for utils, test data
 - seeking to minimize redundancy and reusability since the very beginning
+- visual regression
 - feel free to challange it ^

 ## Getting Started